GOP senators unhappy with ads against Heller

 Senators expressed concerns about different aspects of the bill, including lawmakers from states expanding Medicaid, conservatives raising concerns about elements of the bill, and others about the tax cuts to the wealthy paired with cuts to Medicaid, a source in the room said.

 Multiple senators also relayed a message: Ads from a conservative group against moderate GOP Sen. Dean Heller of Nevada for not embracing the health care bill aren't helping.
 Heller himself raised the issue with Trump, a source said.
+Heller also joked that he was really disappointed that they used Matt Damon's face instead of his in the ad, a source familiar with his remarks said, which drew laughs from the President and others in the the room.

 Still, the discussion, several senators said, was positive, constructive and not tense -- a change from the last 10 days leading up to what was expected to be a vote on the bill later this week.